jeffkowalski/kxusbc2/README.md

 A first batch of PCBs has been produced and successfully tested by HB9DQM (2025-11-30).
 Some minor issues and potential improvements to the hardware have been found; see the issues page.

 The firmware is working, with PD 3.0 compatibility tested with various sources (AC adapters, power banks) and sinks (mobile phones, tablets).
-Open tasks circle mainly around ensuring reliability in case of unexpected events (I²C timeouts/errors, watchdog etc.), implementing config button and LED handling, and further reducing standby power consumption.
+Remaining open tasks mainly center around ensuring reliability in case of unexpected events (I²C timeouts/errors, watchdog etc.), implementing config button and LED handling, and further reducing standby power consumption.
 See the issues page for details.

 ### Disclaimer

-You are using the KXUSBC2 on your own risk; I won't take responsibility if your KX2, phone, charger, battery etc. get fried due to this board, or if you unexpectedly end up with an empty battery.
+You are using the KXUSBC2 at your own risk; I won't take responsibility if your KX2, phone, charger, battery, etc. get fried due to this board, or if you unexpectedly end up with an empty battery.
 You might lose your warranty on the KX2 by using this board.

 ### License